Seravo/docs/pages/_development/configure-vagrant-box.md

 #### name

 Change `name` in config.yml to change your site name.
 This is used in quite a few places in the development environment.
+Commands like `wp-pull-staging-db` use this as the username for ssh connections.

 For example, with the above config.yml [mailcatcher]({{ site.baseurl }}/development/mailcatcher ) is set up in the address: mailcatcher.**example**.local.